scmschmidt/trento_checks_for_supportconfig/README.md

 # tcsc - Trento checks for supportconfig

 Makes Trento checks usable for support cases by using them on supportconfigs.
-Also `jq` is needed by the scripts to parse JSON.

 > :bulb: This is a rewrite of the proof-of-value which final version can be found here: https://github.com/scmschmidt/trento_checks_for_supportconfig/releases/tag/pov-final